-^{}Ensure you have enabled the "LCR Active Head" in the AUX menu.
+^{}Ensure the LCR Active Head option is enabled in the AUX menu.

 The active head contains high impedance buffer amplifiers that help to reduce the effect of stray capacitance and inductance.

 The active head is usually supplied with Kelvin clip leads but Kelvin test probes are also available for in-circuit testing.